 Petitions calling for Council employees to give evidence at an Overview and Scrutiny meeting

-Petitions containing at least 750 signatures can call for a senior Council employee to give evidence at a public meeting of the Overview and Scrutiny Committee.
+Petitions containing at least 750 signatures can call for a senior Council employee to give evidence at a public meeting of any of the Overview and Scrutiny Committees.